ravindercitixsys/iVendNext-Demostack-Restore-Guide/README.md

    ![image](https://github.com/user-attachments/assets/aa1994ac-7d64-484f-b278-489f549d82c2)

 ## Step 2: Copy the Backup File to Bench Location
-Since you're running bench inside a Linux Docker container, you need to copy the backup file to your container workspace:
+Since you're running bench inside a Linux Docker container, you need to copy the backup file to your container workspace.

-Path to copy: /workspace/development/ivend-bench
+Target Path: /workspace/development/ivend-bench

 You can copy the file:

-directly into the Docker container
+Directly into the Docker container
 OR

-to a volume-mounted folder like /workspace/development/ivend-bench
+To a volume-mounted folder like /workspace/development/ivend-bench

    ![image](https://github.com/user-attachments/assets/0740683d-8684-4f7a-98e1-c91abf0bf73c)